joltwallet/jolt_wallet/README.md

 There is an excellent guide on how to setup the framework here: http://esp-idf.readthedocs.io/en/latest/get-started/macos-setup.html

-Once you've completed the setup, be sure to move your `esp-idf` and `xtensa-esp32-elf` folders to the same directory you downloaded the NanoRay repository.
+Once you've completed the setup, be sure to move your `esp-idf` and `xtensa-esp32-elf` folders to the same directory you downloaded the Jolt repository.

 **CP210x Driver**